United States Department of Energy: Budget

 On May 7, 2009 President Barack Obama unveiled a $26.4 billion budget request for DOE for fiscal year (FY) 2010, including $2.3 billion for the DOE Office of Energy Efficiency and Renewable Energy (EERE).
 That budget aimed to substantially expand the use of renewable energy sources while improving energy transmission infrastructure.
 It also proposed significant investments in hybrids and plug-in hybrids, smart grid technologies, and scientific research and innovation.

 As part of the $789 billion economic stimulus package in the American Recovery and Reinvestment Act of 2009, Congress provided Energy with an additional $38.3 billion for fiscal years 2009 and 2010, adding about 75 percent to Energy's annual budgets.
 Most of the stimulus spending was in the form of grants and contracts.
 For fiscal year 2013, each of the operating units of the Department of Energy operated with the following budgets:

 In March 2018, Energy Secretary Rick Perry testified to a Senate panel about the Trump administration's DOE budget request for fiscal year 2019.
-The budget request prioritizes nuclear security while making large cuts to energy efficiency and renewable energy programs.
-The proposal is a $500 million increase in funds over fiscal year 2017.
+The budget request prioritized nuclear security while making large cuts to energy efficiency and renewable energy programs.
+The proposal was a $500 million increase in funds over fiscal year 2017.
 It "promotes innovations like a new Office of Cybersecurity, Energy Security, and Emergency Response (CESER) and gains for the Office of Fossil Energy.
 Investments would be made to strengthen the National Nuclear Security Administration and modernize the nuclear force, as well as in weapons activities and advanced computing."
 However, the budget for the Office of Energy Efficiency and Renewable Energy would be lowered to $696 million under the plan, down from $1.3 billion in fiscal year 2017.
 Overall, the department's energy and related programs would be cut by $1.9 billion.